wotschofsky/discord-live-translator/README.md

 ## Deploying slash commands

-For the bot to be controllable, you need to deploy the included slash commands:
+For the bot to be controllable, you need to deploy the included slash commands.

-1. Clone the repo
-2. Install dependencies using Yarn
-3. Configure a `.env` file with appropriate values for `BOT_TOKEN` and `CLIENT_ID`
+Run `docker exec discord-live-translator-bot-1 yarn deploy` on your server after the bot container has started.

-4. Run `yarn deploy`
+Alternatively run `yarn deploy` in your local environment.

 When setting `GUILD_ID` in addition to the variables above, commands will be automatically redeployed on bot startup for that specific guild/server.